pi0/telegraf-docker/README.md

 ###Running using default config
 The default config resides on /etc/telegraf/telegraf.conf.
 However it requires a running influxdb instance as output plugin.

-Ensure that influxdb is running and port 8086 is accessible.
-In the following example influxdb also runs in a container
+Ensure that influxdb is running on localhost and port 8086 is accessible.

 Minimal example to start influxdb container
 ```